Top-pair production and decay at NLO matched with parton showers: Acknowledgements

 \section{Acknowledgements}

 We thank S. Kallweit and S. Pozzorini for sending us their numerical results.
+We also thank T. Sj\"ostrand and P. Skands for useful discussion about the $B$-meson fragmentation function in \PYTHIAEight{}.
 ER acknowledges support from the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence "Origin and Structure of the Universe.
 PN and ER also thank the Galileo Galilei Institute for Theoretical Physics for hospitality and the INFN for partial support during the completion of this work.
 The research of JMC and RKE is supported by the US DOE under contract DE-AC02-07CH11359.